The Impact of Antioxidants and Oxidative Stress on Sperm Quality

 Conclusion

 A Cochrane review of the available literature in 2014 found a statistically significant improvement in pregnancy and live birth rates in couples where men were taking a regimen of antioxidants.
 These findings have been questioned by more recent studies such as the relatively small MOXI trial.
-Clearly, larger randomized trials which contain all of the supplements felt to potentially beneficial (the MOXI trial did not include L-carnitine) are needed to better elucidate the impact of these therapies on fertility outcomes.
+Clearly, larger randomized trials which contain all of the supplements felt to potentially beneficial (the MOXI trial did not include CoQ10) are needed to better elucidate the impact of these therapies on fertility outcomes.
 Until that time, the majority of evidence seems to point to a potential benefit of antioxidants in the management of male infertility.
 No specific antioxidant formula has been proven to be more effective than the others in clinical trials.
 Relatively cost-effective options are available, and the use of basic antioxidants seems to be safe in most men if excessive amounts are not used.

 APPROACHES TO USING ANTIOXIDANTS IN MEN